How to Overcome Your Fears

 This psalm does not provide the full answer to these fears about suffering.
 Yet, right at the heart of the psalm, as David lays his fears, anguish and frustration before God, we see that he finds the answer in his relationship with God.
 David declares to God: ‘My hope is in you’ (v.7).
 And his prayer at the end is a recognition that he depends completely on God for an answer.

 Life is too short to worry about stupid things.
 Pray.
 Trust God.
 Enjoy life.
 Don’t let the little things get you down.

 ‘Hear my prayer, O Lord, listen to my cry for help; be not deaf to my weeping’ (vv.8,12).

 Keep trusting in JesusLuke 8:19-39

 There may be times in your life when fear seems overwhelming.
-Sometimes it comes like the unexpected storm that the disciples experienced (vv.22–25).
+Sometimes, like the COVID-19 epidemic, it comes like the unexpected storm that the disciples experienced (vv.22–25).

 This section starts with an extraordinary combination of intimacy and awe.
 Jesus says of his followers that ‘those who hear God’s word and put it into practice’ (v.21) will have an intimate relationship with him.
 They are his ‘mother and brothers’ (v.21).

 Intimacy and ‘fear’ (in the good sense) are not opposites – they complement one another.
 This is true of the best relationships – whether in marriage, in close friendships or with parents and children.
 Extraordinary intimacy is combined with healthy respect.

 The disciples experienced two different types of fear when they were on the lake with Jesus.
 When a storm came, they were in ‘great danger’ (v.23) and the disciples were afraid.
 They woke Jesus and said, ‘Master, Master, we’re going to drown!’ (v.24a).